sst/guide/_chapters/debugging-serverless-api-issues.md

 In this chapter we are going to take a brief look at some common API Gateway and Lambda issues we come across and how to debug them.

+We've also compiled a list of some of the most common Serverless errors over on [Seed](https://seed.run).
+Check out [Common Serverless Errors](https://seed.run/docs/serverless-errors/) and do a quick search for your error message and see if it has a solution.

 When a request is made to your serverless API, it starts by hitting API Gateway and makes its way through to Lambda and invokes your function.
 It takes quite a few hops along the way and each hop can be a point of failure.
 And since we don't have great visibility over each of the specific hops, pinpointing the issue can be a bit tricky.
 We are going to take a look at the following issues:

 - [Invalid API Endpoint](#invalid-api-endpoint)